prevostc/docker-workshop/README.md

 Now that we know we're in know linux land, let's see how docker leverage these technologies.

+Note, that the previous quotes are from docker 0.7, since then docker started the open container project and uses [RunC](https://runc.io/) and [ContainerD](https://containerd.tools/) internally.

+> RunC is a lightweight, portable container runtime.
+It includes all of the plumbing code used by Docker to interact with system features related to containers [blog.docker.com](https://blog.docker.com/2015/06/runc/)

 # 1 - Craft a custom web server image

 As the first step, we are going to put our web server in a container.
 The first step is to build a custom container image.
 This image will contain everything we need to run server.py (python3 and the dependencies listed in requirements.txt).